-Water Quality Value to Society (WQSociety) is a roll-up of water quality issues in the HUC12 watershed, wetland discharges to impaired waters, TMDL or other water quality plan exists, and public use of water quality (public water supply, fisheries, swimming areas).
+Water Quality Value to Society (WQSociety) is a roll-up of water quality issues in the HUC12 watershed, wetland discharges to impaired waters, the existence of a water quality plan, and public use of water quality (public water supply, fisheries, swimming areas).
 The maximum score is capped at 4.